 A St. Catherine University education is one of the most worthwhile investments you’ll ever make, and we are committed to helping you find ways to make that investment affordable.

-Catholic school educators enrolling in post-license certificate programs in Summer or Fall 2020 will be considered for $6,000 in Speranza Scholarships.
+Catholic school educators enrolling in post-license certificate programs in Fall 2020 will be considered for $6,000 in Speranza Scholarships.

 New Certificate students who are not eligible for the Speranza scholarship will be considered for up to $2,500 from the following scholarship programs: learning team, teacher leader, diversity, alumni, and academic achievement.

 Certificate students employed by a St. Kate's corporate or community partner may be eligible for a 10% tuition reduction.

 Students enrolled in a certificate program, with the exception of the Technology Integration certificate, are not eligible for federal and state financial aid.

 Leading-Edge Learning for Today's Classrooms

 St. Kate's offers seven online graduate certificates for licensed teachers: